NeuroJSON/jdata/JData_specification.md

 for data grouping and metadata for each data element.
 The generated data files are compatible with JSON/binary JSON specifications and can be readily processed by most existing parsers.
-Advanced features such as array compression, data linking and anchoring are supported to greatly enhance portability and scalability of the generated data files.
+Advanced features such as array compression, data linking and anchoring are supported to enhance portability and scalability of the generated data files.